MRCIEU/activityBigrams/README.md

 matlab -r priorAssociationsFinal
 ```

-## 6) Tests of mCPM and mSD with BMI
+## 6) Tests of mCPM and sdCPM with BMI

 Runs tests of association of mCPM and mSD with BMI.
 See paper for analysis details.

-Results are stored in mCPM-mSD-assoc.csv and as a figure (figure-mCPM-vCPM.pdf).
+Results are stored in mCPM-sdCPM-assoc.csv and as a figure (figure-mCPM-sdCPM.pdf).

 ```bash
 cd basicAssociations/